Analysis | Sure, Putin is ravaging Ukraine. But think what he can do for Trump!

 The generous interpretation of this at the time was that Trump saw opportunity for the country in the personal detente between the two leaders.
 Perhaps by extending an olive branch to America’s traditional enemy, he might make headway for the country more broadly.
 This was how Trump often framed it.

 But it soon became apparent that a less-generous interpretation was probably more accurate: Trump saw a warmer relationship as one from which he could benefit.
-When Trump came under fire later for trying to leverage his position to get then newly elected Ukrainian President Volodymyr Zelensky to announce an investigation of Joe Biden, it became undeniable where Trump drew the line between personal and national benefit.
+When Trump came under fire a year later for trying to leverage his position to get then newly elected Ukrainian President Volodymyr Zelensky to announce an investigation of Joe Biden, it became undeniable where Trump drew the line between personal and national benefit.

 That was amplified when, at the heart of the impeachment effort that followed his Ukraine interactions, Trump publicly asked China to release any derogatory information it might have on Biden, his expected 2020 opponent.
 Months prior, his national security adviser John Bolton saw Trump asking Chinese President Xi Jinping to aid his reelection bid by buying more American agricultural products.